 Who are we?

-Danish Sociological Association is a voluntary association for anyone with an interest in sociology.
+The Danish Sociological Association is a voluntary association for anyone with an interest in sociology.
 The association was formed in 1965 with the purpose of creating a broad organization for sociologists and everyone with an interest in sociology, where sociology could be debated and developed in different ways.
 This goal is still a focal point of the association.
 Previously, the association required that all members had completed or were going to complete an education in sociology – this requirement was removed with a statutory amendment in 2015.

 Today, sociology has spread to many different areas of work, which increases the need for a community where the awareness of sociological professionalism can be debated and strengthened.
-In the Danish Sociological Association, we support networks and knowledge sharing across both public and private sectors, employed and students, and various subject areas.
+In the Danish Sociological Association, we support networks and knowledge sharing across both public and private sectors, employed sociologists and students, and various subject areas.